DoHieu2607/2019-International-Data-Science-Competition/README.md

 ## In step preprocessing data:

   1. We use **Random forest algorithm** to find best features in dataset.
-  2. We set **time sequence/lag, batch size** - paremetesr for LSTM model.
+  2. We set **time sequence/lag, batch size** - paremeters for LSTM model.

 ## In step build model